ithzavg/ithzavg/README.md

 ---

 ### 🌟About me
-- I'm Frontend developer and Application Subject Matter Expert in Agile.
+- I'm Computer Systems Engineer working in frontend development.
 - I love design and develop web applications and I consider myself as a forever learner.
 - Since April 2021 I'm Platzi Master student where I've been learning a lot about frontend technologies and softskills.
-- I'm currently working in my personal blog [ithza.com](https://ithza.com/ "ithza.com")
+- I'm currently working in my personal blog [ithzavg.com](https://ithzavg.com/ "ithzavg.com")

 ---